SpencerCDixon/Gosu-Tutorial/readme.md

 Inside our lib folder we will keep all the classes and modules for our game.
 If this is your first time developing a bigger program then it might seem weird to do this.
-You're going to have to trust me that splitting files up will help keep the game way more organized and easier to work with especially once it starts to get bigger.
+You're going to have to trust me that splitting files up will help keep the game organized and easier to work with especially once it starts to get bigger.

 Inside our img directory we will keep all images that will be used for the game.